sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/staging.md

     Run the pipeline script as usual.

 :::tip
-Please note that `dlt` does not delete loaded files from the staging storage after the load is complete, but it truncates previously loaded files.
+Please note that `data_load_tool` does not delete loaded files from the staging storage after the load is complete, but it truncates previously loaded files.
 :::

 ### How to prevent staging files truncation

-Before `dlt` loads data to the staging storage, it truncates previously loaded files.
+Before `data_load_tool` loads data to the staging storage, it truncates previously loaded files.
 To prevent this and keep the whole history of loaded files, you can use the following parameter:

 ```toml
 [destination.redshift]